Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Introduction

 \section{Introduction}

-Open access to neuroimaging data has motivated and encouraged the development of machine learning (ML) methods to extract clinically and biologically meaningful features \cite{Hofmann,Martinez,42,Zeineldin}.
+Open access to large-scale neuroimaging data has motivated and encouraged the development of machine learning (ML) methods to extract clinically and biologically meaningful features \cite{Hofmann,42,Zeineldin,Adeli2005}.
 Among these, autoencoders are unsupervised neural networks designed to learn input data through compressed representations \cite{Martinez}.
 While the use of autoencoders and related models for unsupervised representation learning is promising, differential analyses based on latent embeddings should be approached with caution \cite{Gorrizarxiv,Eklund16,Noble20,Varoquaux18,Varma2006}.

-Notwithstanding this good advice, the use of autoencoders (AE) and other neural architectures to analyze such representations can facilitate the discovery of patterns associated with neurodegenerative diseases, including Mild Cognitive Impairment (MCI), Alzheimer’s Disease (AD), and the neurological progression of the former to the latter \cite{Bass2023}.
-This objective is central to so-called feature attribution (FA) approaches, which are applied after training a classification model and involving importance or saliency mapping—typically using gradients or activations with respect to the input—such as Grad-CAM \cite{zhang2025longitudinal}, Shapley additive explanations (SHAP) \cite{nikaido2024deepSHAP}, and guided backpropagation \cite{eitel2019guidedbackprop}, among others.
+Notwithstanding this good advice, the use of autoencoders (AE) and other neural architectures to analyze such representations, can facilitate the discovery of patterns associated with neurodegenerative diseases, including Mild Cognitive Impairment (MCI), Alzheimer’s Disease (AD), and the neurological progression of the former to the latter \cite{Bass2023}.
+This objective is central to so-called feature attribution (FA), which is applied after training a classification model and involves importance or saliency mapping—typically using gradients or activations with respect to the input—such as Grad-CAM \cite{Selvaraju17}, Shapley additive explanations (SHAP) \cite{BhattaraideepSHAP}, and guided backpropagation \cite{eitel2019guidedbackprop}, among others.
+Most existing latent-space interpretation approaches in neuroimaging are primarily descriptive, relying on correlation analyses or visual inspection of latent features.
+While these methods can provide useful insights, they do not offer statistical guarantees regarding the reliability or generalizability of the observed relationships.

-Many studies employing these methods concentrate primarily on classification performance \cite{Martinez,Bass2022} or rely on supervised learning to identify patterns associated with clinical labels (i.e. ground truth) particularly in datasets such as ADNI where the disease of individuals with MCI progresses to AD \cite{Biffi,Gorriz}.
+Many studies employing these methods concentrate primarily on classification performance \cite{Martinez,Martinez2,Martinez3, Feng2020,Bass2022} or rely on supervised learning to identify patterns associated with clinical labels (i.e. ground truth) particularly in datasets such as Alzheimer's Disease Neuroimaging Initiative (ADNI) where the disease of individuals with MCI can progress to AD \cite{Biffi,Gorriz}.
 However, such approaches often limit the interpretability of learned representations and may overlook the exploratory potential of unsupervised models.